sichvoge/rh-openshift-dyk/README.md

-# Red Hat OpenShift - Did you know?
+# Red Hat OpenShift - Do you know?

 This repository contains solutions to common requests around Red Hat's OpenShift you may not knew before.
 Right now, I am planning to add short articles around Logging and Monitoring.